First Things First

 We get it – there are no sauna coronavirus studies.
 There’s no research to show if sauna can kill coronavirus.
 There’s A LOT we don’t know yet about Covid-19.

 No one should talk about sauna as a ‘Coronavirus Cure’.
-In fact, there’s no reason to think sauna will help at all after a person becomes infected (we’ll explain later).
+In fact, there’s no reason to think sauna will help at all after a person becomes infected by a coronavirus (we’ll explain later).
 If you already have coronavirus – a sauna could do more harm than good due to dehydration, and public saunas are NOT a good place to be right now (you launched at the WORST POSSIBLE TIME, SaunaShare.com!).

 What’s Cooking?
 Viruses.

 While it’s controversial to even discuss the temperature required to kill coronavirus in a sauna – apparently the same caution does not apply to cooking food.

 Thanks to some extrapolation, we know that a typical sauna temperature is hot enough to kill coronavirus.
 Crazy talk, right?
 Well, here’s what experts say about temperature and coronavirus Covid-19.

 Finnish Dry sauna temperatures (and a few infrared saunas, and steam baths) are much hotter than these recommended cooking temperatures to kill coronavirus!

 So literally, the answer is yes.
 Sauna temperatures are hot enough to kill coronavirus.
 But in practice, it depends on where the coronavirus is.

 If a virus is on your skin, you stand a pretty good chance of killing it in an authentic Finnish sauna.
 Good saunas can reach 100° C (212° F) – WAY hotter than the recommended cooking temperature to kill Coronavirus.